jhroy/facebook-franco/README.md

   - [As given by the **FlauBERT model** (12 topics, 1-2 lemmas per term, 8 terms per topic)](berTOPIC/suisse-flaubert-nonmedia-2020-06.csv)
   - [As given by the **CamemBERT model** (12 topics, 1-2 lemmas per term, 8 terms per topic)](berTOPIC/suisse-camembert-nonmedia-2020-06.csv)

-I found CamemBERT produced much more coherent, robust and easy to interpret topics in French.
+I found that asking the models to provide either one or two lemmas per term (unigrams or bigrams) produced richer topics.
+I also found CamemBERT produced much more coherent, robust and easy to interpret topics with French-language text.

 The following figure, in the article, presents a compound of all 384 tables produced by my topic modeling runs containing more than 5,000 topics.

 ![](images/Fig5.jpg)

+I will gladly answer any question researchers wanting to reproduce these findings or replicate them in another context would have&nbsp;: [roy.jean-hugues@uqam.ca](mailto:roy.jean-hugues@uqam.ca)